Continuing Damian Beeson Bullen’s retrospective adventure through the journey that made him a poet…

 I was taking my poem to the height of imagination – Xanadu.
 Coleridge had had a glimpse of it once.
 In another of those trippy moments that occur in my life, just as I got to the stanza that describ’d a poet’s heaven, I arrived at a bus-stop & there on a poster was the word, XANDAU.
 Trippy, eh?

-was soon back in my shed, where I ate a hearty feast of bread & a tin of tomatoes, which I’d laced with soy sauce & pepper.
+I was soon back in my shaky, comfy shed, eating a hearty feast of bread & a tin of tomatoes, which I’d laced with soy sauce & pepper.
 And so, reflections on April – there are too many & I am too drunk.
 Ciao April 1998, we had a good ‘un.

 THE BIRTH OF A POET